atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/how-to-create-a-copy-of-a-database-in-postgresql.md

 ---
 section: book
 title: How to create a copy of a database in PostgreSQL
 meta_title:
-description: Create a copy of a database in postgres using psql
+description:
 number: 200
 authors:
 - author: _people/matthew-layne.md
 reviewers:
 - reviewer: _people/matt.md
 feedback_doc_url: ''
-image:
+image: ''
 is_featured: false
 img_border_on_default: false

-published: false
+writers:
+  writers: []

 ---
 To create a copy of a database, run the following command in psql: